ACROSS

 “You’re so wet.
 To think you took so much joy in your work.”

-Born and raised a slave, she had been abused and violated in all ways imaginable.
+Born into slavery, she had been abused and violated in all ways imaginable.
 She thought she had grown numb to it, but the feeling of Noah’s fingers touching her most private, sensitive area made her shiver and gasp.
 His movements were strong without being rough or clumsy.
 Instead, she sensed that his experience surpassed her own, and he used that experience to give her bliss that she never knew was possible.

 His fingers penetrated her, making her moan in a way she thought she never again could.
-His attack was relentless, probing every sensitive spot like an assassin striking her pressure points.
+His attack was relentless as he probed every sensitive spot like an assassin striking her pressure points.
 She was a slender girl, body fat being a luxury for a slave, but her flesh rippled from the vibrations drumming from her ass.
 She could feel the weight of her breasts with every movement and the sounds he was making—the sounds he was forcing her body to make, the squelching of soft, wet flesh; it was like she was experiencing this all for the first time.

 The pleasure was beyond words.
 Tin wanted it to go on forever, but her body wouldn’t obey her commands.
 Her muscles spasmed without pause, like she was being tickled.
 She inadvertently tried to pull away, her body wanting to protect itself from these sensations it couldn’t contain, but Noah’s grip on her throat remained firm.
 This position, what he was doing to her, felt so strange.
 She felt almost like an animal, like livestock, and Noah was the farmer, preparing her for breeding with some unconventional husbandry technique.
 Ironically, that wasn’t far from the truth.